yereverluvinunclebert/GDID-Tester/README.md

 **This key is used to identify your PC and what it accesses on the net.**

-The program is very slimline, it is 32bit but there is a twinproj file in the source that you can use to compile to 64bits using TwinBasic.

 The first time you run it the original GDID key should be visible by default.
-The program stores the original GDID the first time the program runs and then allows you to view and manipulate the GDID.
+The program stores the original GDID the first time the program runs and then allows you to view and manipulate the GDID to obfuscate it to avoid tracking.

 * The remove button wipes it locally.